 The Cynon Valley has been home to many talented artists over history.
-This week we look into the lives of two very different artists – photographer Hans Hoyer, and “the Welsh Van Gogh”, Nicholas Evans – both inspired by the surrounding landscape and industries.
+Here we look into the lives of two very different artists – photographer Hans Hoyer and “the Welsh Van Gogh”, Nicholas Evans – both inspired by the surrounding landscape and industries.

 The selection made is based on ‘Photography Imitating Art’.
-This article illustrates how through their two artistic mediums, both Hoyer and Evans captured the grim and dangerous reality of coal mining alongside its important place as a vital economic force for many Valleys families.
-Both demonstrated their passion for capturing the Cynon valley’s strong coal mining heritage and history.
+This article illustrates how through their two artistic mediums, both Hoyer and Evans captured the grim and dangerous reality of coal mining alongside its importance as a vital economic force for many Valleys’ families.
+Both demonstrated their passion for capturing the Cynon Valley’s strong coal mining heritage and history.

-He was a member of Aberdare Camera Club, and was recognised across the UK for his ability behind the lens.
-Hans himself won many competitions and went on to judge many contemporary Collections.
-In recognition for his contribution to photography the “‘Hans Hoyer Photography Award” still exists today.
-The author shares her pleasure of knowing Hans for a brief period at the end of his life.
+Hoyer was a very talented photographer and he lived in Aberdare in the mid 20th century.
+A member of the Aberdare Camera Club, he was recognised across the UK for his ability behind the lens.
+Hans won many competitions and went on to judge many contemporary collections.
+In recognition of his contribution to photography the “‘Hans Hoyer Photography Award” still exists today.
+This author shares her pleasure of knowing Hans for a brief period at the end of his life.

 Both traditional photography and paintings capture a moment in time in its actuality.
 Hans was an experienced photographer, who was able to use his knowledge of the camera’s technical features, such as shutter speed to capture a mirror-like image using a film camera.
 The important element of his photos was his ability to communicate with the viewer, to tell a story through its composition, lighting, and most importantly, subject matter.

-Below are a selection of images which demonstrate the theme “Photography Imitates Art”.
-The images are from the Hans Hoyer collection bequeathed by his grandchildren and are stored at Aberdare Library.
+Below are a selection of images that demonstrate the theme “Photography Imitates Art”.
+The images are from the Hans Hoyer collection bequeathed by his grandchildren and stored at Aberdare Library.

 Typical terraced housing for miners and their families.